-The Information and Communication Technology for Development (ICTD) master’s program prepares students to leverage information and communication technology in support of underserved communities, in the US and around the world.
+The Information and Communication Technology for Development (ICTD) track of the Technology, Media & Society master’s program prepares students to leverage technology in support of underserved communities in the US and around the world.

-Information Communication Technology for Development (ICTD) graduates are creative problem solvers tackling some of the world’s biggest issues.
-Learning in the ICTD program prepares students to apply information and communication technologies (ICT) for the greatest social impact.
+Graduates of the ICTD track are creative problem-solvers, tackling some of the world’s biggest issues.
+Learning in the ICTD program prepares students to apply information and communication technologies (ICT) to address social issues for the greatest social impact.
 Students understand that the most effective and culturally appropriate solutions balance technology and societal need; through a project-based curriculum, students learn to critically evaluate and apply both.